jsdaiustc/Multi_GAMP/README.md

 # Multi_GAMP
 MATLAB codes for the paper: Zheng Cao, Jisheng Dai, Weichao Xu and Chunqi Chang, "Multi-channel Sparse Bayesian Learning with GAMP Integration for Bearing Fault Diagnosis."
-IEEE Journal of Emerging and Selected Topics in Industrial, 10.1109/JESTIE.2025.3648143
+IEEE Journal of Emerging and Selected Topics in Industrial Electronics, 10.1109/JESTIE.2025.3648143

 "Experiment_Fig5_Fig7.m" will generate Fig. 5-c, d and Fig. 7 in the paper.